opensvc/docs.opensvc.com/source/howto.getting.started.rst

         [3:0:0:0]    disk    OPNFILER VIRTUAL-DISK     0     /dev/sda
         [3:0:0:1]    disk    OPNFILER VIRTUAL-DISK     0     /dev/sdc

-As we have multiple paths to the same luns through multiple targets, we have to setup linux native multipath software :
+As we have multiple paths to the same luns, through multiple targets, we have to setup linux native multipath software :

 **On both nodes**::